Rectal Cancer

 • Treatment for rectal cancer may cause side effects.

-There are different types of treatment for patients with rectal cancer.
+There are different types of treatment for people with rectal cancer.

 The following types of treatment are used: